-All Saints’, Lydd – The Cathedral of the Marsh and the Inspiration for Our 2025 Christmas Card
+All Saints’, Lydd – the Inspiration for Our 2025 Christmas Card

 We’re delighted to announce that the image featured on this year’s Romney Marsh Historic Churches Trust Christmas card is All Saints Church, Lydd, beautifully captured in a new watercolour painting by the Trust’s President, John Doyle MBE PPRWS.